ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 when it needs to assert a citizenship or identity Claim, such as an airport immigration desk.
 The passport is considered sufficient because it vouches for the citizenship and identity Claims, and it is issued by a trusted authority.
-Thus, in this immigration desk analogy, the passport issuing agency is a Verifier, the passport is an Attestation Result, and the immigration desk is a Relying Party.
+Thus, in this immigration desk analogy, the citizen is the Attester, the passport issuing agency is a Verifier, the passport application and identifying information (e.g., birth certificate) is the the Evidence, the passport is an Attestation Result, and the immigration desk is a Relying Party.

 In this model, an Attester conveys Evidence to a Verifier, which compares the Evidence against its appraisal policy.
-The Verifier then gives back an Attestation Result.
+The Verifier then gives back an Attestation Result which the Attester treats as opaque data.
+The Attester does not consume the Attestation Result, but might cache it.
+The Attester
-If the Attestation Result was a successful one, the Attester can then present the Attestation Result (and possibly additional Claims) to a Relying Party, which then compares this information against its own appraisal policy.
+can then present the Attestation Result (and possibly additional Claims) to a Relying Party, which then compares this information against its own appraisal policy.